ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/tester-cli-transaction.md

 ### Vote

-Again, the format is almost identical
+Again, the format is almost identical.

 ```bash
 tester vote \